alxers/book_of_proof/2_chapter.md

 1. For all x in R, x^2 > 0.
 True
 2. For all x in R, exists such n in N, such that x^n >= 0.
 True
+3. There is an a, that for all x in R for which ax = x.
+True? ( 1 )
+4. For all X that is in a superset of N, X is subset of R.
+9. For all integers n, exists such m in Z, such that m = n + 5.
+True